imperial/cpp-connect/README.md

 npm run dev:email
 ```

 ## Help!
-I change the database schema/seed files and need to start/seed the DB from fresh
+I change the database schema/seed file and need to start/seed the DB from fresh

 > [!CAUTION]
 > The below will delete all data in the database!
 > Never run this in production!

 Use `npm run db:reset`: this will clear the database, re-run the migrations and re-seed the database.

+This is especially useful if you've changed the database seed data and need to re-seed the database - for the schema, you should use migrations instead.

 ### Project structure